Optical characterization of wavelength-shifting and scintillating-wavelength-shifting fibers: Measurement setup

 \section{Measurement setup}

 The fibers were approximately 3.0\,m long.
 For in-air measurements, they were placed in a spiral groove.
 The diameter of the groove gradually changed from 45 to 60\,cm, as shown in Figure~\ref{fig: optical bench}, ensuring a negligible transmission loss due to bending~\cite{Fiber-bending}.
 An end of the fiber was coupled to the spectrophotometer~\cite{Ocean-Optics} that was used to record the transmitted spectra.
+The instrument operates in the near-UV/visible range (approximately $350$--$800\,\mathrm{nm}$) with a wavelength precision of about $0.21\,\mathrm{nm}$.
+The opposite end of the fiber was diamond-fly-cut, polished, and left uncoated, so that light exiting that end was not collected in this characterization.
+In practical applications, the far end is often coupled to a photosensor or a reflective termination to maximize light collection; this increases the total collected light output but would not change the intrinsic optical properties of the fibers.
 Each spectrum was the average of 10 consecutive intrinsic measurements of the spectrophotometer, each integrated over 10\,ms, and provided stable spectral profiles.

 The bottom plate with the groove housed the fiber, while the cover plate was equipped with 20 holes for fitting an LED to illuminate a fiber.
 The holes were arranged to approximately uniformly span a distance ranging from 0.124\,m to 2.944\,m to the spectrophotometer.
 A blue LED L200CUB500~\cite{LEDtronics} was selected for illuminating fibers.
 The emission spectrum of this LED closely matches the TPB emission spectrum, a popular molecular wavelength shifter~\cite{Segreto2015, Araujo2022}, as shown in Figure~\ref{fig: LED emission spectrum}.
 All measurements were performed in the dark at room temperature (about 21$^\circ$C) and the residual background spectrum was subtracted from the transmitted LED spectrum.